mobiledge/blog/simple-is-hard.md

 # Simple is hard

 Programmers often mistake complexity for cleverness.
 The truth is: writing complex code is easy.
 It takes real mastery to find the simple, obvious solution that makes everyone say 'of course!'
 That's the true mark of expertise.
-This is exponentially more difficult - it's a significant leap.
+This is exponentially more difficult.

 In code reviews, I find it incredibly frustrating how easy it is to defend complexity, yet how hard it is to argue for simplicity.
 There's a phrase I've encountered recently that resonates with this idea: "It takes an enormous amount of energy to refute bullshit, more than it takes to create bullshit."